Energy problems in Ukraine and Europe take center stage - NewsBreak

 That is the latest development in a saga in which Gazprom has advanced technical problems as the reason for reducing gas flows through Nord Stream 1 — explanations that German officials have rejected as a cover for a political power play.
 Dismissing Gazprom's latest rationale for the shutdown, Germany’s Siemens Energy — which manufactured turbines the pipeline uses —- said turbine leaks can be fixed while gas continues to flow through the pipeline.

-Von der Leyen blamed Russian President Vladimir Putin’s war against Ukraine for Europe's energy crisis.
-Before the EU energy ministers' meeting this coming Friday, she said electricity and natural gas prices should be decoupled and that she supports a price cap on Russian pipeline gas exported to Europe.
+Von der Leyen blamed Russian President Vladimir Putin’s war on Ukraine for Europe's energy crisis.
+Before the EU energy ministers' meeting this coming Friday, she said that electricity and natural gas prices should be decoupled and that she supports a price cap on Russian pipeline gas exported to Europe.

 Mykolaiv and its surrounding region have been hit daily for weeks.
 On Saturday, a child was killed and five people were wounded in rocket attacks in the region, Gov. Vitaliy Kim said.

-Mykolaiv Mayor Oleksandr Senkevych didn't report injuries in the overnight attack, which he said also damaged residences.
-Mykolaiv, which is 30 kilometers (20 miles) upstream from the Black Sea on the Southern Bug River, is a significant port and shipbuilding center.
+Mykolaiv Mayor Oleksandr Senkevych didn't report injuries in the overnight attack, which he said also damaged homes.
+Mykolaiv, which is 20 miles upstream from the Black Sea on the Southern Bug River, is a significant port and shipbuilding center.

 Pavlo Kyrylenko, governor of the eastern Donetsk region where Russian forces have been trying to take full control, said four people were killed in shelling on Saturday.